 While similar in many ways to Swedish cuisine, Finns still have their own tweaks and preferences that characterize their own.

-The following recipes will give you a taste of traditional Finnish food — so take your pick(s) and try them at home.
+The following recipes however, will definitely give you a taste of traditional Finnish food.

 You get just a hint of sweetness, so they go so well with jam, butter, or cheese — whatever you’re in the mood for.

 Light, refreshing goodness in every serving of this Finnish summer soup.